iharp3/merra_2/README.md

 * The server stopped responding for a whole evening.
 No helpful error or information given.
 * Some years downloaded completely without any issue.
 For most of the years, not all granules (days) of the year downloaded, so some days and range of days had to be re-requested so they could be downloaded before the data was concatenated into a year file.
 This request time was similar to the original request time even when only a couple URLs (~2-10 instead of ~365) were requested, and was not added to the original request time.
 * The download time does not count the concatenation time needed to combine the granules into years and then all the yearly files into one file with the whole time range.
 * Concatenating all the years into one took about 1 minute.
-* The size of `AODANA_2015-2024.nc` is 692MB.
+The size of the concatenated file, `AODANA_2015-2024.nc`, is 692MB.

 ## Aggregating the data
 We aggregate the data from a **3-hour** interval temporal resolution to *daily, monthly,* and *yearly* resolutions, and we spatially aggregate the data at each temporal resolution from a **0.5 x 0.625** coordinate degree spatial resolution to *1 x 1.25* degree resolution and *1.5 x 1.875* degree resolution.

-The code can be found in `../merra_2/aggregation/agg_driver.py`)
+The code can be found in `../merra_2/aggregation/agg_driver.py`

+Notes on aggregating the data:
+* Data is aggregated from the concatenated file `../merra_2/data/AODANA_2015-2024.nc` and from the yearly files in `../merra_2/data_yr`.

 ## Measuring performance
 **Timing data request and downloading:** URLs for each year were requested simultaneously, so we have one request time for each year.
 Then for each day we kept track of the download time.
 Thus, we can get the following statistics: